MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/predict.md

  - Discover information that's latent in unstructured data.
  - Engage with customers in new ways to deliver better experiences.

  This article introduces a few approaches to innovating with AI.
-The following table can help you find the best solution, based on your implementation needs.
+The following table can help you find the best solution for your implementation needs.

 | Solution category | Description                                                                                                                              | Required skills              |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------|------------------------------|